The zen of Stafsnes – The hidden beach

 The track behind Dalfjall

-From the grassy field below the cabin, a small path descends steeply further down to the rocky Stafsnes peninsula and its hidden beach.
+From the grassy field below the cabin, a small track descends steeply further down to the rocky Stafsnes peninsula and its hidden beach.
 As you enter the bay, you are welcomed by breathtaking views of towering folded cliffs and into the narrow cove.
 Beautiful panoramas unfold around every corner!

 Stafsnes peninsula, with a Ribsafari jetboat coming into the cove.

-The hidden beach
+The hidden beach of Stafsnes

 Stafsnes beach is peacefully nestled between the cliffs behind Blátindur and an overhanging cave at the base of the peninsula.
 Aquamarine waters are lapping blissfully around their colourful edges.
 In the distance, the southern islands are lounging on the horizon.

 From the beach it takes another 20 minutes to go all the way to the end of the peninsula.
+Take the rocky part on the sea side of the peninsula and avoid the grassy areas on the top, as this is where the puffins are nesting in their burrows during summer.

 The hidden beach – Pure bliss!

-Stafsnes hiking map
+Stafsnes map

 This handy interactive map shows the walking route from Herjólfsdalur up to the ridge and down to Stafsnes.
 You can also zoom in for more details of the track, and click on the icons for pictures of stunning views along the way.